How to Fill a Vape Cartridge: Complete Guide (2026)

 5. Release trigger and move to next cart

-Pays for itself after filling just a few hundred cartridges.
+Ready to scale your operation?
+Oil Cartridge Filler Gun — 50ml ($399.99).
+Pays for itself after filling a few hundred cartridges.
 Professional results, consistent quality, 10x faster than hand-filling.

 • Batch consistency: Use the same oil temperature for every cart in a batch

-• Quality control: Weigh filled cartridges to ensure consistent amounts
+• Quality control: Weigh filled cartridges to verify consistent amounts

 • Clean workspace: Keep filling area sterile and organized